opsschool/curriculum/soft_skills.rst

 Sign up and participate.
 As your own questions, but also answer questions that look interesting to you.
-This will not only help the community, but can keep you sharp, even on technologies you don’t work with on a daily basis.
+This will not only help the community, but can keep you sharp, even on technologies you don't work with on a daily basis.

-Books (and concepts worth “Googling”)
+Books (and concepts worth "Googling")
 -------------------------------------

 * Web Operations, John Allspaw and Jesse Robbins